sabianroberts/sabianroberts/README.md

 # Hi there 👋
 ## Specifications
 ### Desktop PC
-CPU: AMD A10-6700 APU with AMD Radeon Graphics (~3.7 GHz)

-GPU (part of the APU chipset): AMD Radeon HD 8670D
+The main desktop PC I use is an early 2009 Mac Pro 4,1 which has been flashed to the 5,1 firmware.
+It may be old, but it works perfectly.

+CPU: Intel Xeon X5680 @ 3.33 GHz

+GPU: ATI Radeon HD 4870 512 MB (looking to upgrade to the RX580 8 GB)

-RAM: 6 GB DDR3
+RAM: 24 GB DDR3

-Monitor: ASUS VE228
+Monitor: DELL S2817Q

-Operating System: Windows 10 Home 64-bit build 1903
+Operating Systems: macOS 12.6 Monterey, Windows 10 Pro 20H2

-Storage: 1TB HDD (primary), 320 GB HDD (secondary)

-The motherboard that my PC originally came with is an MSI MS-7778.
-The PC was released on 3rd November 2013, and originally shipped with Windows 8 installed.
+Storage: 256 GB NVMe SSD, 1 TB Pioneer SSD (bay 1), TOSHIBA 500 GB HDD (bay 2)

+The motherboard is Apple proprietary.

 ### Laptop PC
 The laptop I use is a Lenovo V155 15api.
 Here are the specs: